."Skutler" Motorsports,

 .

 Moving forward, there'd be no more stuffy suits for me.
-I wanted to be directly involved with the fire breathing, five mile per gallon getting, hot rods and the folks who couldn't live without them.
+I wanted to be directly involved with the fire breathing, five miles per gallon getting, hot rods and the folks who couldn't live without them.
 So, I made some calls; then, six months after leaving Atlanta, I went back.

 Oxtail, Georgia